• Skip to content

 Clearing is part of the UCAS application process.

-It matches you with available university places and is a chance for you to make a positive move and choose what's right for you.
+It matches you with available university places and is a chance for you to make a positive move and choose a course that's right for you.
 It also allows you to find a place at university if you don't yet hold an offer.

 Take a look at the flexible and inclusive way we consider applications in Clearing to see how it can work for you.